Highjune/Highjune/README.md

 These days, I'm between jobs.📗
 I want to be a Web Programmer.
 Programming is so amazing and interesting.
-I am using this github homepage like my programming study timeline.
+And I like Sports^^ I am using this github homepage like my programming study timeline.
 Thank u :)